Sarah Stone, midwife (letter dated 25 December 1736)

 The most detailed study of Sarah Stone remains Isobel Grundy's "Sarah Stone: Englightenment Midwife," in Roy Porter's Medicine in the Englightenment (1995).

-*Most references to Stone's Complete Practice repeat the same information--that there are 42 case studies, perhaps repeating Grundy's reference to "42 observations" (p.
+*The title page of Stone's Complete Practice indicates that the contents present "upwards of forty cases."
+Most references to Stone's Complete Practice claim to be more precise and provide the same information--that there are 42 case studies in Stone's manual, perhaps repeating Grundy's reference to "42 observations" (p.
 132).
-Yet there are 43 numbered observations in Stone's book.